temporalio/temporal/docker/README.md

 $ docker-compose -f docker-compose-mysql.yml up
 ```

-Please note that SQL support is still in active developement and it is not production ready yet.
+Please note that PostreSQL support is still in active developement, and it is not production ready yet.

 Running Temporal service with ElasticSearch
 -----------------------------------------

-Run Temporal with ElasticSearch for visibility instead of Cassandra/MySQL:
+Run Temporal with ElasticSearch for enhanced visibility queries:

 ```bash
 $ docker-compose -f docker-compose-es.yml up